PseudoMon/plater/README.md

 You can make as many or as few metadata you like according to your needs.
 Every metadata will be sent to the Jinja template, which you can then use as you will.

-These metadatas are used by Plater:
+These metadatas are processed by Plater:

 - `type` define what kind of content it is, which will be used when deciding the page's template, whether it will be indexed, and whether the page will be generated at all.